ashkiani/GOAT/README.md

 ​
 ## Support and contact details
 ​
-Please email us for further questions at ashkiani@yahoo.com, {add your email}
+Please email us for further questions at ashkiani@yahoo.com, eedwards@su.edu, {add your email}
 ​
 ## Technologies and Libraries Used
 ​
-HTML
+* HTML
 ​
-CSS, Bulma
+* CSS, Bulma
 ​
-JavaScript, jQuery, moment, particle
+* JavaScript, jQuery, moment, particle

 ## APIs Used